All Episodes

 I always fill my own gas tank.

-Why would what was wrong with you?
+What was wrong with you?

-I'm like shopping, and they go, Why are you here?
+And they go, why are you here?

-That's that to me is No, so seriously.
+That's that to me.

-I actually think oil's gonna go up.
+No, so seriously, I actually think oil is going to go up.

 Good bet or bad bet on my part.

-Yeah, look, I think my I'm an economist, and our world says that the cost of production in the marginal wells is what should be the price of oil.
+Yeah, look, I think I'm an economist, and our world says that the cost of production in the marginal wells is what should be the price of oil.

 And I think that's a bit above what it is in the last day or two.

-All right, Hannity tonight, Nine Eastern Fox News, six states, big prize tonight, Michigan.
+All right, again, thank you, Austin Goolsby, David Banson, Hannity tonight, 9 Eastern Fox News, six states, big prize tonight, Michigan.

 Is this the end of Bolshevik Bernie?